Patient-Centered Quality Measurement for SUD

 Benefits

-While risks and direct benefits to the research subjects are minimal, study participation could have a significant impact on OUD care quality within VA.
+While risks and direct benefits to the research subjects are minimal, study participation could have a significant impact on SUD care quality within VA.
 Providers who participate in the study may also benefit from the summary performance reports and individual reports (should they choose to receive individual-level feedback for themselves).
 Studies of similar design have shown that feedback on clinical performance has led to greater provider satisfaction and improved performance.

 Recruitment and Participation

 All recruitment, consent, and coordination for the Stakeholder Panel will be overseen by the PI and/or Project Coordinator at VASLC.
-Stakeholder panel participants will be identified as VAP members or OUD providers; or recognized local or national leaders.
+Stakeholder panel participants will be identified as VAP members or SUD providers; or recognized local or national leaders.
 Since these individuals will have been identified in previous portions of the study, no additional chart review or review of other protected health information will be required.
 Prospective panel participants will be recruited by email and/or letter, then by phone.
 Each individual contacted will receive an informational packet about the panel that includes an overview of the study purpose and objectives, anticipated benefits, and potential risks.
 Informed consent and authorization will be required for participation in the stakeholder panel.

 Research within the Veteran Affairs